ExpediaGroup/beekeeper/README.md

 ## Hive table configuration

-Beekeeper only actions on events which are marked with a specific parameter.
-This parameter, as well as other parameters, need to be added to the Hive table that you wish to be monitored by Beekeeper.
+Beekeeper only actions on events which are marked with specific parameters.
+These parameters need to be added to the Hive table that you wish to be monitored by Beekeeper.
 The configuration parameters for Hive tables are as follows:

 | Parameter             | Required | Possible values | Description |
 |:----|:----:|:----:|:----|